Irrational Man (film): Plot

 Philosophy professor Abe Lucas joins the faculty at Braylin College in Rhode Island.
 He is experiencing an existential crisis, is depressed, sees no meaning in his life, and drinks excessively.
-Despite this, he catches the eye of two women: chemistry professor Rita Richards and Jill Pollard, one of his students.
+Despite this, he catches the eye of two women: chemistry professor Rita Richards and Jill Pollard, a gifted student of his.
+The latter discusses Dostoevsky, Kant, and other philosophical works with him.

 Jill is in a serious relationship with Roy and lives with her parents.
-Rita lives with her husband, but is dissatisfied with her marriage.
-Abe chooses to sleep with Rita but is careful to maintain a strictly platonic relationship with Jill, a gifted student with whom he discusses Dostoevsky, Kant, and other philosophical works.
-His depression intensifies when he fails to get an erection during his first sexual encounter with Rita.
+Rita lives with her husband Paul, but is dissatisfied with her marriage.
+Abe is seduced by Rita, but becomes more depressed when he fails to get an erection.

 At lunch in a diner, Abe and Jill overhear a conversation in the next booth.
 A distraught woman relates to her companions that she will lose her children in a custody battle in family court because of a series of manipulative rulings that have drained her funds by an unethical judge with connections to the opposing side.
 Troubled by the injustice and justifying the ethics philosophically, Abe decides to secretly help the woman by murdering the judge.
 Abe reasons he is unlikely to be caught because he does not know the judge and has no traceable motive.

 With a new purpose in life, Abe's depression is lifted.
-He becomes happier and is able to have sex with Rita.
-He follows the judge for a while to learn his habits.
-After his jog, the judge always buys a juice and sits on a bench to cool down.
+He becomes happier and is able to have sex with Rita, who she praises for his savagery, and whom she asks to run away with her to Spain — even though she questions whether he has slept with Jill, a topic that, according to her, is on everyone's lips at the university.
+Abe follows the judge for a while to learn his habits.
+After his jog, the judge always buys orange juice and sits on a bench to cool down.
 Abe decides that the best way to kill him is to poison him.
 Stealing a key to the college's chemistry lab from Rita, Abe furtively steals cyanide but is seen in the lab by a student.
 He buys a juice from the same place the judge stops at, puts the poison in his juice cup, sits down on the same bench, then switches the juices while the judge reads a newspaper.